unixorn/awesome-zsh-plugins/README.md

 Most of these plugins can be installed by adding `zpm load "githubuser/reponame"` to your `.zshrc` file.

-## Writing New Plugins
+## Writing New Plugins and Themes

-I've documented some recommendations for writing a new plugin [here](https://github.com/unixorn/awesome-zsh-plugins/blob/master/Writing_Plugins.md).
+I've documented some recommendations for writing new plugin and themes [here](https://github.com/unixorn/awesome-zsh-plugins/blob/master/Writing_Plugins_and_Themes.md).

 There is also a more detailed [Zsh Plugin Standard](https://zdharma-continuum.github.io/Zsh-100-Commits-Club/Zsh-Plugin-Standard.html).